Updated April, 2020

 Whether it is ease, comfort or fear of rejection, we constantly see sales people succumb to the gravitational pull and (perceived) path of least resistance….which is ‘drive-by’ selling activities limited to LinkedIn, Twitter and email.
 I won’t label those actions as lazy, because I believe they have a place in sales prospecting efforts.
 But when reps are sending dozens of emails and aimlessly scrolling through LinkedIn posts, haphazardly liking and commenting, THAT is drive-by selling.

-For those who give lip service to using the phone (there is irony in there somewhere…) here are 5 reasons why the phone (landline or cell) is a critical component to your outreach strategy.
+For those who still hesitate to include the phone in your outreach, here are 5 reasons why the phone (landline or cell) is a critical component to your outreach strategy.

 1. It personalizes communication – Not to be confused with “personalization”, when you use your voice to communicate, you make the communication more personal.
 People buy from people they trust, and your “voice” makes you real.
 An email is like the lyrics of a song- reading them communicates something, but it’s the audio (your voice) that gives the lyrics meaning and feeling.
 If you want to connect personally, your voice and personality is a critical tool.

 2. It can socialize your message internally – This is one of the least understood elements of sales outreach.
-We hear reps say “I don’t leave voice messages because no one ever returns my calls.” (insert sound of crickets here).
-Huh??
-If you don’t leave a message, how would they know you called and what you were offering?
+We hear reps say “I don’t leave voice messages because no one ever returns my calls.”
+Well, if you don’t leave a message, how would they know you called and what you were offering?
 How would you build awareness for further outreach attempts?
-(I’m going out on a limb here to assume you would be following up multiple times…)

 Here’s the thing few sales reps understand: While the person you are reaching out to may not be the correct individual, you give them every opportunity to socialize your message to the right person via email communication, meetings and conversations.
 Leverage the internal communication system of your prospect to create a mini branding campaign and reach more key players.